hectorm/elementary-dropbox/README.md

-## elementary-dropbox
 <img align="right" src="http://i.imgur.com/hw3iHKK.png">
+# Dropbox for Elementary OS

-This script, designed for Elementary OS Freya, installs the latest version of Dropbox and integrates it with WingPanel.
+This script, designed for **Elementary OS Freya**, installs the latest version of Dropbox and integrates it with WingPanel.

+## Installation
 ### Before you install
 You need to uninstall any previous version of Dropbox on your system (Software Center, apt-get...).